Ileices/simple_deep_learn_low_end_hardware_to_high/README.md

 Use these blocks as-is.
 If you want, I can convert this into a formal spec document for handoff.
 \n## Quickstart\n\nRun `python src/bootstrap.py --data path/to/dataset.jsonl` to install dependencies, build embeddings, and launch the chat interface.

+To fine-tune the model run:

+`python src/train.py --data path/to/dataset.jsonl`

+To execute automated tasks from a list of instructions use:

+`python src/agent.py --instructions tasks.txt`